Email: Nisha dot Kapoor at warwick dot ac dot uk

 Kalra, V.S., & Kapoor, N. (2009) ‘Interrogating Segregation, Integration and the Community Cohesion Agenda’ Journal of Ethnic and Migration Studies 35(9), 1397-1415.

-Kapoor, N. (in progress for 2019) ‘Race and Gender’ in D. Richardson and V. Robinson (eds.)
+Kapoor, N. (2020) ‘Race and Gender’ in D. Richardson and V. Robinson (eds.)
 Introducing Gender and Women’s Studies: 5th edition, Palgrave.

 Kapoor, N. (2017) ‘The Tale of the Two Disappeared: Racism, Resistance and Fighting for the Right to Life’ in D. Naik and T. Oldfield (eds.)
 Critical Cities, vol.5.